You can distribute builds to testers using

 Fastfile, you can integrate App Distribution with your fastlane

-- Add App Distribution to your fastlane configuration by running the following command from the root
+To add App Distribution to your fastlane configuration, run the following command from the root of your iOS project:

 fastlane add_plugin firebase_app_distribution

 If the command prompts you with an option, select

 Step 2.
 Install the Firebase CLI